aralbright/2022_pyriformis/README.md

 ### 4. GFF Parser + Contig/Gene Name Changer

-To standardize the contig and gene names, I modified a Drosophila melanogaster GFF parser written by Colleen Hannon and Mike Eisen to fit the format of my GFF file.
+To standardize the contig and gene names, I modified a Drosophila melanogaster GFF parser written by Colleen Hannon and Mike Eisen to fit the format of my GFF file (Source: https://www.biorxiv.org/content/10.1101/2023.03.27.534457v2.abstract).
 See change_gff_ids.ipynb in this folder for the code.

 See change_fasta_contigs.ipynb for changing the contig names in a fasta file.